-However, the language – terminology, i.e., cyber-security, cyber-attacks, cyber-warfare, etc., now common components to the discourse may well be distinctions without a difference, at least in my judgment.
+However, the language – terminology, i.e., cyber-security, cyber-attacks, cyber-warfare, etc., now common components to the discourse, may well be distinctions without a difference, at least in my judgment.

 Obviously, there can be disagreement.
 Especially, given the gravity, consequence, scope, at will execution, stealth, and asymmetric features of today’s cyber-predator’s.
 After all, many possess, or can readily form relationships, resources, and upgrade technologies to destroy data, deploy various types of malware, or siphon (extract) specifically targeted data-information.
 Their motivations, rationales, and objectives have become variously more menacing, disturbing, and threatening, e.g., to undermine – bring into question validity and soundness of long held – assumed intangibles integral to a company, organization, agency, and/or any one of the various pillars to the U.S. national infrastructure.